 An archaeological puzzle

-> Though Pacific Islanders have their own richly detailed historical accounts of the exploration of their ‘sea of islands,’ European speculation about how and when the Pacific was populated began with James Cook and other European voyagers of the Enlightenment era (1700s).1 Theories based on thin historical conjecture proliferated in the late 18th and 19th centuries, often at odds with Islanders’ own knowledge systems.
+Though Pacific Islanders have their own richly detailed historical accounts of the exploration of their “sea of islands,” European speculation about how and when the Pacific was populated began with James Cook and other European voyagers of the Enlightenment era (1700s).1 Theories based on thin historical conjecture proliferated in the late eighteenth and nineteenth centuries, often at odds with Islanders’ own knowledge systems.
 At first it was thought that the inhabitants of what is now known as Near Oceania colonized the islands southeast of the Solomon group, now referred to as Remote Oceania (see map below).
 It was not until archaeologists began to undertake stratigraphic archaeology in the Pacific from the 1950s onwards that this idea was debunked—mostly due to evidence provided by the multiple archaeological sites where Lapita pottery has been found.

-> Travel and trade
+Travel and trade

 Lapita pottery was shaped by hand, and perhaps using a paddle-and-anvil technique to thin the walls, but without the aid of a potter’s wheel.
 It is low-fire earthenware (no evidence of Lapita kilns have been found).
 This means that the dry clay pots would likely have been placed in open fires to harden—the descendants of the Lapita people in Fiji and other areas still make pottery in this way.
 There is some geographical variation in the shapes and sizes of the pottery but most were simple bowls, some had pedestal feet, and others were flat-bottomed vessels.
 We know that the pottery was generally not used for cooking because carbon residues are not normally found on the potsherds.
 Rather, the evidence suggests that much of the pottery was used for serving food, while larger vessels were likely used for storage.